duchesneaumathieu/pyperlin/README.md

 Using pytoch as the array backend makes the GPU acceleration trivial.
 Also it uses batch sampling to better use parallelization.

-By playing with the parameters of Perlin noise, it is possible to create different texture. (code at the bottom)
+By playing with the parameters of Perlin noise, it is possible to create different textures. (code at the bottom)
 ![alt text](pyperlin/examples/clouds_and_fire.png?raw=true)

-E.g.
+## Usage
 ```python
 import torch
 from pyperlin import FractalPerlin2D